-Future Cosmic Microwave Background (CMB) data \citep{planck06} will render the cosmological information available from the large-scale shape of the galaxy power spectrum or correlation function \citep{reidetal09, percivaletal07, tegmarketal06, coleetal05, percivaletal02} less interesting.
+Given the complications of galaxy bias, future Cosmic Microwave Background (CMB) data \citep{planck06} will render the cosmological information available from the large-scale shape of the galaxy power spectrum or correlation function \citep{reidetal09, percivaletal07, tegmarketal06, coleetal05, percivaletal02} less interesting than at present.
 Instead, analyses will focus on using the galaxy distribution as a standard ruler to measure the expansion of the Universe, and use the anisotropy and amplitude of clustering to measure the growth of structure within it \citep{guzzo09,wang08}.

-Galaxies are biased tracers of the underlying matter density field and, on very large scales ($k\sim0.1\hompc$), the ratio between galaxy and matter power-spectrum is scale-independent and the galaxy distribution can be assumed to be a fair sample of matter overdensities.
 Following the Cosmological principle, the galaxy distribution is expected to be statistically homogeneous and isotropic and measured correlation functions and power-spectra should be spherically symmetric in real space.
-One of the simplest measurements to make is the large scale amplitude of the galaxy 2-point clustering signal.
-However, this cannot be simply related to the amplitude of fluctuations in the matter field because of galaxy bias and redshift space distortions (RSD).
-Galaxy bias arises through the physics of galaxy formation, which means that galaxies do not form a Poisson sampling of the matter distribution.
-In addition dark matter haloes that host galaxies are biased with respect to the matter distribution.
-RSD are present because the measured redshift of a galaxy is not only caused by the Hubble expansion but also has a contribution from the comoving peculiar velocity of each galaxy with respect to the Hubble flow.
+In practice, this symmetry is broken: redshift-space distortions (RSD) are present because the measured redshift of a galaxy is not only caused by the Hubble expansion but also has a contribution from the comoving peculiar velocity of each galaxy with respect to the Hubble flow.